YanniZ06/HaxeAL-Soft/README.md

 In short its only really important to differentiate between issue/bugfixes, improvement suggestions and the adding of new features.

 # The Code Structure
-This segment will define the intended code structure for this library.
+This segment defines the Code structure for this library pre 1.2.2.
+Please note that the new structure is a bit different and does not use cpp.Pointer for array operations.

 ## File Placement
 Having good folder and file management is certainly not unimportant while making a nice and easy to work with library.